Mavis Cheek: Life and career

-Although Cheek had planned to take a degree course, she turned instead to fiction writing while her daughter was a child, reading her early efforts to weekly meetings of the Richmond Community Centre Writers' Circle, which she attended for several years.
-She completed a first, very serious novel, which she says she is thankful was never published.
+Although Cheek had planned to take a degree course, she turned instead to fiction writing while her daughter was a child, reading her early literary efforts aloud at weekly meetings of the Richmond Community Centre Writers' Circle, which she attended for several years.
+She completed a first, very serious novel, which she said she is thankful was never published.
 Instead she found her metier in "beady-eyed humour".
-She moved from London to Berkshire in 2001 and finally to Aldbourne in the Wiltshire countryside in 2003.
+She moved from London to Berkshire in 2001, and then to Aldbourne in the Wiltshire countryside in 2003.

 Cheek was a moving force in 2010 behind the Marlborough LitFest.
 Her vision was to stop the celebrities taking over such festivals and celebrate authors who objectively write well.
 This has proved successful.
-Cheek also teaches creative writing for the Arvon Foundation, for Tŷ Newydd, the Welsh affiliate to Arvon, and elsewhere.
+Cheek also taught creative writing for the Arvon Foundation, for Tŷ Newydd, the Welsh affiliate to Arvon, and elsewhere.
 The occasions have varied from university weekend schools to voluntary work on courses at Holloway and Erlestoke prisons.
 As she described in an article, "What I see [at Erlstoke] is reflected in my own experience.
 Bright, overlooked, unconfident men, who are suddenly given the opportunity to learn, grow wings and dare to fail.
 It helps to be able to tell them that I, too, was once designated thick by a very silly [education] system.
 My prisoners have written some brilliant stuff, and perhaps it gives them back some self-esteem."
-She has been Royal Literary Fund fellow at Chichester University (twice) and at the University of Reading.
-She gives talks and readings at Festivals, at literary lunches and as an after-dinner speaker.
+She was Royal Literary Fund fellow at Chichester University (twice) and at the University of Reading.
+She gave talks and readings at Festivals, at literary lunches and as an after-dinner speaker.
 In 2011 and 2012 she was the judge for the Society of Authors' McKitterick Prize, awarded for a first novel.

-Cheek has expressed interest in environmental issues, notably her carbon footprint as a gas-guzzling former countrywoman.
-She has also appeared in discussions of literature and classical music on the BBC, in Michael Berkley's Private Passions and Sarah Walker's morning programme.
+Cheek expressed interest in environmental issues, notably her carbon footprint as a gas-guzzling former countrywoman.
+She also appeared in discussions of literature and classical music on the BBC Radio 4, in Michael Berkley's Private Passions, and on Sarah Walker's morning programme.

+Cheek died from oesophageal cancer on 14 June 2023, at the age of 75.